tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 * Random topics
   * Show how easy refactoring is with good tests.
 Move arrays out to methods.
+  * Don't overdo it on instance variables
   * Keyword arguments
   * Monkey Patching: Change a string to add `.to_pig_latin`
   * Calling private methods with `.send()`
   * Arrays as stacks and queues (`.push(thing)`, `.pop`, `.unshift(thing)`, `.shift`)
 * Regex
+  * (NOTE: In future, need better motivating examples.)
   * [XKCD on Regular Expressions](https://xkcd.com/1171/)
   * "Peter piper picked a peck of pickled peppers"
   * `+`, `*`, `?`